 Q: What's your story?

 A: I started this DJ business in 2010.
 Back then I went by "Spin the Black Circle Productions," as I'm a huge Pearl Jam fan.
 I am a teacher and I thought this would be a fun way to get through summer and earn some cash.
-Since, I have grown tremendously: I am now an LLC, my equipment is way better, my skills are improved, etc. I still teach and I still love to DJ.
+Since I have grown tremendously: I am now an LLC, my equipment is much more professional looking and sounding, my skills are improved, etc. I still teach and I still love to DJ.
 I am married (9-years) with three kids (no dog).

 Q: What if something happens to you and you can’t make the wedding?

 A: For the record, this has never happened.
 In the unlikely event that it did happen, I have resources to step in.

 A: I have tons of references.
 Many are posted on my website and on Facebook (Lake Placid DJ Services).
 Also, check Wedding Wire / The Knot for reviews and endorsements.
 I encourage couples to talk to local planners, coordinators, and vendors.
 Talk to other DJ's too - they might offer something I don't.